john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 #### main

-It turns out, to create turn a Python module into an executable program, you need a `main` function.
-To make a Python module a full program, you have to add two things.
-First, add a `main` function:
+It turns out, to create turn a Python module into an executable program, you need to add two things.
+The first is a `main` function that does something:

     def main():
         print('Hello, World!')